19-06-2024

 EBI Enviro Urgence specializes in contaminated soil remediation

 There are many reasons to conduct a soil analysis.
 If it proves that there is no contamination, then you will be able to rest easy.
-However, if it determines that a site contains a large or small quantity of hazardous materials, steps will need to be taken to decontaminate the land.
+However, if a site contains a large or small quantity of hazardous materials, steps will need to be taken to decontaminate the land.

 If that’s the case, EBI Enviro Urgence can help.
 We offer customized soil decontamination services that meet the requirements of the relevant authorities.
 Our services include extraction, transportation and disposal of contaminated soil.